davidezordan25/dncs-lab/README.md

 ```

 ## Results
+First at all, we successfully executed ping command (`ping 192.168.2.2`) from Host-a to Host-b.
+Than, we pinged from Host-a and Host-b to Host-c to check the correct forwarding between the subnets.

-Then we had to check if Host C was reachable from Host A and Host B. So we executed `curl 192.168.3.2` instruction from both of the Hosts.
+Finally, we executed `curl 192.168.3.2` instruction from both Host-a and Host-b.

-We obtained this output:
+We obtained this correct output:

 ```
 <!DOCTYPE html>